 In this case, the larger length is attributed to the personal data found in the response page.
 A screenshot showing the rendered response with personal data can be found below.

 FLOOR AND UNIT NUMBER*

 BLOCK NUMBER AND STREET NAME

 HOME/OFFICE PHONE NUMBER*

 *These are listed as optional for the users to enter, it will still be displayed if the user entered them.

-The vulnerability is due to the fact that the OTP is only 6 digits long with just 10^6 combinations and that the system allows unlimited attempts to sign in without timeout or detection of brute force attack.
-One easy way to resolve this issue without impacting the ease of use would be to rate limit the number of sign in attempts with the OTP.
+The vulnerability is due to the fact that the OTP is only 6-digit long with just 10^6 combinations and that the system allows unlimited attempts to sign in without timeout or detection of brute force attack.
+One easy way to resolve this issue without impacting the ease of use would be to rate-limit the number of sign-in attempts with the OTP.
 Any brute force attacks will be significantly hindered with rate limiting.

 Overall, the vulnerabilities were fixed in a short period of time and I am glad that the system owners responded well.
 But these issues could have been easily avoided.
 On the technical side, there were a couple of important lessons from this encounter:

 Custom implementations of security are usually not good.
 I felt that it would have been more secure if the web developers used established CAPTCHA libraries that were written and reviewed by the community at large.
 Just like how software developers should not code their own encryption algorithm; perhaps web developers’ first option should not be to write their own CAPTCHA.